migueldeguzman/cofwebdev/README.md

 * Github account and stats

-Enlisting will be open for all Filipinos all over the world.
+Project is open for all Filipinos all over the world.
+As the project do not require a membership or fee for admission, the admin/founders may impose a screening process to improve the quality of developers being admitted.
+Detailed scheme of the screening process will be posted.